 We are working with partners to proactively support people experiencing or at risk of homelessness and are proactively calling on those most vulnerable to ensure they are supported.

-For those experiencing (or at risk of) homelessness, please contact us online and via phone to 020 7641 1000.
+For those experiencing (or at risk of) homelessness, please contact the Homelessness Solutions Service online and via phone to 020 7641 1000.

 Read our Coronavirus Housing FAQ guide for further information.

 Both the Shelter Outreach Team and the Passage will work with our Housing Solutions Service to help to secure sustainable housing solutions for anyone facing homelessness.

 You will need to provide some of the following;